h3rb/ZeroTypes/README.md

 When should I use these?

 In class descriptions almost always, as "properties" -- usually never as a parameter.
 You can also use them as globals.
+You generally want to use them in situations where data will be eventually converted to a string.
+I wrote them for use in OpenGL graphics applications, games and gaming servers (on Linux).
+It is designed to assure you have initialized values, and optimizers will eliminate any "double initialization" woes you may feel you'll face.
+You can type less, write more uniform implementations, and easily store and retrieve state from a string in memory or file - operations that are common in applications that require reading and writing files and states - or if you want to easily port your code with minimal syntax changes to Processing.org IDE or Javascript by simply removing the "Z" it will generally be similar to Java (Find/Replace to translate).
+Also, I have sometimes converted PHP code quite easily back to C++ and visa versa using ZeroTypes snippets to help form my code, without losing performance and increasing application stability on the C++ side.

 When should I cast these to their target data type?